ipfs/ipfs-blog/src/_blog/verified-fetch.md

 ### Supports a wide range of data types

 As you may have noticed, you can use Verified Fetch to fetch a wide range of data types.
-Verified Fetch abstracts much of the complexity of IPLD codecs, supporting [UnixFS](https://docs.ipfs.tech/concepts/file-systems/#unix-file-system-unixfs), dag-cbor, and dag-json out of the box.
+Verified Fetch abstracts much of the complexity of IPLD codecs, supporting [UnixFS](https://docs.ipfs.tech/concepts/file-systems/#unix-file-system-unixfs), [dag-cbor](https://ipld.io/specs/codecs/dag-cbor/), and [dag-json](https://ipld.io/specs/codecs/dag-json/) out of the box.
 This frees you to focus on your application.
 The `text()`, `.blob()`, and .`arrayBuffer()` methods will work as expected without a detailed content type.

-By default, if the response can be parsed as JSON, Verified Fetch sets the `Content-Type` header of the Response object to as `application/json`, otherwise it sets it as application/octet-stream.
+By default, if the response can be parsed as JSON, Verified Fetch sets the `Content-Type` header of the Response object to as `application/json`, otherwise it sets it as `application/octet-stream`.

 [You can also pass the `Accept` header](https://github.com/ipfs/helia-verified-fetch/tree/main/packages/verified-fetch#the-accept-header) to override certain response processing, or to ensure that the final Content-Type of the response is the one that is expected.

 ### Customizable

-By default, Verified Fetch uses [Helia/http](https://github.com/ipfs/helia/tree/main/packages/http): a lightweight version of Helia on IPFS over HTTP with Trustless Gateways.
+By default, Verified Fetch uses [`@helia/http`](https://github.com/ipfs/helia/tree/main/packages/http#heliahttp): a lightweight version of Helia on IPFS over HTTP with Trustless Gateways.
 However, you can pass an instance of Helia that is customized to your needs.
 A common use-case might be when running on Node.js where you might want to lean more heavily on direct retrieval using Bitswap over TCP.

 ### 📕 Docs & Examples